hotosm/underpass/doc/statstics.md

 * Buildings, usually tagged as *building=yes*.
 There can be additional tags like name or function and [other tags](https://wiki.openstreetmap.org/wiki/Buildings) that describe the building in more detail.
-For statistc collection, most of the tags are ignored as what's counted is the building itself.
+For statistics collection, most of the tags are ignored as what's counted is the building itself.
 * Waterway, There can be additional tags like name or function and [other tags](https://wiki.openstreetmap.org/wiki/Waterways) that describe the waterway in more detail.
-For statistc collection, most of the tags are ignored as what's counted is the waterway itself.
+For statistics collection, most of the tags are ignored as what's counted is the waterway itself.
 * Highway, There can be additional tags like name or function and [other tags](https://wiki.openstreetmap.org/wiki/Highways) that describe the highway in more detail.
-For statistc collection, most of the tags are ignored as what's counted is the highway itself.
+For statistics collection, most of the tags are ignored as what's counted is the highway itself.
 Highways are counted whether they are a foot trail, jeep track, or major highway.